Summary

 }

-For input datatype, you'll have to give the name of the repository, and the default cache policy to set — the newest caching segments that have priority.
+For the input, you'll have to give the name of the repository, and the default cache policy to set — the newest caching segments that have priority.
 The table below provides the parameter to set, including a link to the sub-parameter needed:

 ParameterTypeRequiredDefaultStabilityDescription